 - Massage your breast gently while breastfeeding.

-- After breastfeeding, place an ice-pack wrapped in cloth on your breast to relieve pain and swelling.
+- After breastfeeding, place an ice-pack or a bag of frozen peas wrapped in cloth on your breast to relieve pain and swelling.
 Some mothers find that it helps to put chilled cabbage leaves over their breasts.

-If your breasts are engorged for more than a day or two, especially in the early days of breastfeeding, talk with your midwife, child and family health nurse or lactation consultant.
+If your breasts are engorged for more than 1-2 days, especially in the early days of breastfeeding, talk with your midwife, child and family health nurse, lactation consultant or an ABA counsellor.
 They might suggest you try an electric breast pump after one of your breastfeeds to completely drain both breasts and ease the pressure.

-It might help to know that milk supply usually adjusts to match your baby’s needs over the first few weeks.
+It might help to know that milk supply usually adjusts to match your baby’s needs over the first few weeks after birth.